 Every submission reporting a research must include a statement to verify that ethics approval was sought for the study (or a statement that it was not required and why), including the name of the ethics committee(s) or institutional review board(s), the reference number/ID of the approval(s), and a statement that participants gave informed consent before participating.
 Even when a study has been approved by a research ethics committee or institutional review board, editors may ask authors for more detailed information about the ethics of the work.
 Also, research involving human subjects, human tissue, or human data must have been performed in accordance with the Declaration of Helsinki and must have been approved by an appropriate ethics committee.
 Submissions may be declined if the journals’ editors come to conclusion that a research has not been carried out within an appropriate ethical framework.
 The editors may also contact the institutions’ ethics committee for further information in certain cases.

 Allegations of publication misconduct, both before and after publication will be carefully inspected and we reserve the right to contact authors' institutions, funders, or regulatory bodies if necessary.
 If a conclusive evidence of misconduct is noticed, proper steps will be taken to correct the scientific record, which may include supplying a correction or retraction.

 Authors are assumed that they are aware of publication ethics, specifically with regard to authorship, dual submission, plagiarism, figure manipulation, competing interests and compliance with standards of research ethics.
-In cases of suspected misconduct, COPE standards and practices will be followed and advice from the COPE forum will be ascertained.
+In cases of suspected misconduct, COPE standards and practices will be followed.

 Any item submitted to the journals published by ARAS PART MEDICAL INT PRESS that contains personal medical information about an identifiable living individual requires patient’s explicit consent before it can be published.
 Consequently; all studied patients are required to sign an informed consent form after reading the studies’ information sheet.